simonmichael/hledger/MANUAL.markdown

 ### Installing

-hledger works on all major platforms.
-One of these pre-built [binaries](http://hledger.org/binaries/) might work for you, but at present these are not very up-to-date, so preferably..
+hledger works on all major platforms; here are the [release notes](http://hledger.org/NEWS.html).
+One of these pre-built [binaries](http://hledger.org/binaries/) might work for you, but at present these are not very up-to-date, so the usual thing is to build with the cabal-install tool:

 1. If you don't already have the Glasgow Haskell Compiler and cabal-install, download and install the